 The night before, put out your water bottle, weights, yoga mat, clothes, and whatever else you’ll need to complete your workout the next morning.
 This is about eliminating barriers and obstacles in your way.

-Think about it this way: Are you more likely to get out of bed if you don’t have to hunt down your tennis shoes and your dumbbells?
+Think about it this way: Are you more likely to get out of bed if you don’t have to hunt down your tennis shoes for flat feet and your dumbbells?